 The chief example is the long-running “Super Friends” series.
 Despite a galaxy of heroes and villains famous for titanic showdowns, in “Super Friends” the heroes couldn’t so much as punch Lex Luthor or Solomon Grundy, or vice-versa.
 Instead, things would be thrown at foes; also, various freeze guns, stun rays, etc. would be used to incapacitate each other.
 Non-combative or more creative use of superpowers also would be employed.

 After the 1970s

 Post-1970s, the following decade brought with it a rise in syndicated programming that was more violent than what network TV allowed.
 The 1990s also saw syndication, cable TV, and newer animation outlets like Fox offer more violent fare.

 Nowadays, superheroes are allowed to punch each other again.
 However, some violence aspects haven’t return post-1970s.
-The main example is firearm usage; while guns are now seen in action/superhero shows, they’ve otherwise never returned to their pre-1970s level of usage in cartoons.
+The main example is firearm usage; while guns are now seen in action/superhero shows, they’ve otherwise never returned to pre-1970s cartoons’ usage.

 That wraps up my look at 1970s TV animation.
 Between the various programming aspects above and the dominance of “Scooby-Doo,” the 1970s saw Saturday morning animation produce some of its most famous TV programming.